wurstscript/wurstscript.github.io/_doc/manual/conventions.md

 - Idiomatic use of language features
 ---

-### About

 Coding Conventions describe a set of rules that aren't directly enforced as errors by the language, but still commonly accepted guidelines among developers to produce consistently structured and formatted code.

 ### Source Code Organization

 #### Directory structure

 All your packages should be inside the `wurst/` folder of your project.
-You can have any folder structure inside the `wurst/` folder as packages are not affected by it.
+You can have any custom folder structure inside the `wurst/` folder, as packages are not affected by it.
 Folders should be used to group together packages and files.

 #### Source file names